zlounsberry/UCD_Cluster_Scripts/README.md

 ```
 _NOTE: If your sample ID has \_R20, \_R10 or \_SE0 before the fastq suffix, you will have to alter this (or it will probably keep over-writing files)!_

-Once this is made, change NUMBER in line 4 of 02.2_htstream_align.sh to the result of `wc -l < samples_align.txt`, then run:
+Once this is made, change NUMBER in line 4 of 02.2_htstream_align.sh to the result of `wc -l < samples_align.txt`, change \[REFERENCE FASTA\] (line 31) to the full path of your reference fasta sequence, then run:
 ```
 sbatch 02.2_htstream_align.sh
 ```